EmulairEmulator/Emulair-Lemuroid-clone/README.md

 ## Philosophy
 The primary goal of Emulair is to combine the ease of use and simple but accessible interface of Lemuroid with RetroArch's extensive customizability and features, while also adding support for standalone emulators.
-## Test
-This is just a test for the git hub

 ## Origin
 It originates from [Lemuroid](https://github.com/Swordfish90/Lemuroid), which, in turn, is a rib of [Retrograde](https://github.com/retrograde/retrograde-android).
 It also uses [LibretroDroid](https://github.com/Swordfish90/LibretroDroid) under the hood to run [Libretro](https://github.com/libretro) cores.
 The 2D sprites for the systems are taken from [hakchi2](https://github.com/ClusterM/hakchi2) and [Faustbear](https://imgur.com/gallery/8RQ1QkA).